warmana/cloudant-docs-fork/source/includes/api/_http.md

 #### Response Headers

 Response headers are returned by the server when sending back content and include a number of different header fields, many of which are standard HTTP response header and have no significance to how Cloudant operates.
-The list of response headers important to Cloudant are listed below.
+The list of response headers important to Cloudant are as follows.

 The supported HTTP response headers include: